 Pistachios are so special that, at one point, legend has it that the Queen of Sheba restricted the eating of pistachios to the royal court and forbade commoners to grow them!

-It probably wasn’t until the 1st century AD that pistachios made their way to Europe as they travelled there with the Romans.
+It probably wasn’t until the 1st century AD that pistachios made their way to Europe as they traveled there with the Romans.
 Fast forward another several hundred years or so, and the pistachio was imported to the United States during the 1800s, at the request of various Americans who had roots in the Middle East.
 Finally, in the early 1900s, they became a popular snack food throughout the US and could be found almost everywhere, even in vending machines.

-History of Pistachio Day
+History of National Pistachio Day

 For several decades, the producers and importers used red dye to hide flaws and try to make them more appealing to consumers.
 This dye had a tendency to leave red stains on the fingers (and sometimes faces) of the people who were eating them.
 Eventually, in the 1980s or so, the dye went by the wayside and now they are sold in their natural color.